seamapi/docs/north-star-docs/backup-access-codes.md

 1. Fetch the access code from `/access_codes/get` and inspect the `is_backup_access_code_available` property to determine if you can use a backup access code.
 2. If `is_backup_access_code_available` is `true`, call `POST /access_codes/pull_backup_access_code` with the access code ID to retrieve a backup access code.
 This will:
-- mark the backup code as pulled (remove it from the pool)
+- mark the backup access code as pulled (remove it from the pool)
-- associate the backup code with the original access code (future calls to `/access_codes/pull_backup_access_code` will return the same backup access code)
+- associate the backup access code with the original access code (future calls to `/access_codes/pull_backup_access_code` will return the same backup access code)
-- update the backup code to have the same `ends_at` as the original access code
+- update the backup access code to have the same `ends_at` as the original access code

-Seam will automatically attempt to refill the backup pool after a backup access code is pulled.

-The backup access code will be removed from the device whenever the original access code was set to end.

 ## Notes

+- Seam will automatically attempt to refill the backup pool after a backup access code is pulled.
+- The backup access code will be removed from the device whenever the original access code was set to end.
 - When a device is unmanaged, any backup access codes are removed.
 - Once the backup access code pool is enabled, it cannot be disabled.